ziyyadali/DeepPocket/README.md

-# Deep Pocket: Ligand Binding Site Detection using Transformer Model
+# DeepPocket: Ligand Binding Site Detection using Transformer Model

 ## Introduction
-Deep Pocket is an ongoing collaboration with the Gunning Lab at the University of Toronto Mississauga.
+DeepPocket is an ongoing collaboration with the Gunning Lab at the University of Toronto Mississauga.
 The Gunning Lab is a team consisting primarily of medicinal chemists who work on organic synthesis for drug discovery.
-Deep Pocket is a framework for ligand binding site detection from protein structures.
+DeepPocket is a framework for ligand binding site detection from protein structures.

 ## Motivation